 There is no single tool that does everything.
 Each of the 10 tools on this list solves a different part of the data analysis workflow.

 If you work primarily in spreadsheets, the first decision is whether you want AI inside your file or outside it.
-Six of the tools above run directly in Excel or Google Sheets.
-Among them, GPT for Work stands out for combining an AI agent with bulk processing across both platforms without per-seat pricing.
+Eight of the tools above run directly in Excel or Google Sheets.
+Among them, GPT for Work stands out for combining an AI agent with real bulk processing across both platforms, on credits your whole team shares rather than a per-seat license.

 If you prefer a simpler “upload and ask” workflow, Julius AI gives you a dedicated analysis environment without requiring code or BI expertise.